10se1ucgo/DisableWinTracking/README.md

 Append known tracking domains to the HOSTS file located in "C:\Windows\System32\drivers\etc"

 ## Delete Services vs Disable Services?
+Selecting "Disable" will simply stop the services from being able to run.
 Selecting the "Delete" choice will completely delete the tracking services.
-This is the recommended choice.
-Selecting "Disable" however will simply stop the services from being able to run.
 #
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,